-After all, to quote another sex therapist by the name of Dr. Tammy Nelson, “The longer you go without sex, the more you feel you aren’t interested in sex.
+After all, to quote another sex therapist, Dr. Tammy Nelson, “The longer you go without sex, the more you feel you aren’t interested in sex.
 It works the other way around as well.
 Sex is the best aphrodisiac.
 The more sex you have, the more sex you want.”

 Unfortunately, re-infusing active sexual intimacy into your sexless marriage isn’t something you can do on your own.

 2. You Have Other Major Relationship Issues (Like Lack of Love)